Listen to the podcast

 The question the Israelites needed to wrestle with was whether God’s provision through the exodus was enough for them to rest in His ongoing care in their lives.
 You have a similar question you need to wrestle with on a daily basis.

-Is the Lord’s Gospel work enough to daily satisfy you, while giving you hope and direction when your circumstances are not turning out the way you expected?
+Is the Lord’s gospel work enough to daily satisfy you, while giving you hope and direction when your circumstances are not turning out the way you expected?

 The Israelites went off the rails quickly.
 Their problems became greater than God’s victory.
 Being problem-centered rather than God-centered led to grumbling and complaining, which is a bold accusation against the active goodness of God in their lives.

-What they should have done was reflect back to God’s past care and then moved forward in faith knowing God would come through for them again.
+What they should have done was reflect back to God’s past care and moved forward in faith knowing God would come through for them again.
 What more could the Lord have done for them than to show His faithfulness to them?
 He already divided the sea so they could be born again.

 The key moments in your life are when you perceive insurmountable odds or unremitting difficulties.
 These are the times when you focus your heart on God’s past ability to triumph even in the face of odds that appear to be against you.